paperclippete/FinalMilestone/README.md

 There were issues implementing S3 buckets for storage of media files and static files, I ensured I had the correct packages installed, tested the secret keys were working and custom_storages.py was recognised.
 It is now functioning as expected.

 There is a known issue with ```sys:1: ResourceWarning: unclosed <ssl.SSLSocket fd=11, family=AddressFamily.AF_INET, type=2049, proto=6, laddr=('172.31.88.137', 43552), raddr=('52.95.148.22', 443)>``` appearing in the development terminal when viewing the view_one_event.html.
 The site continues to function correctly but this issue will require further investigation.
 It is most likely caused by a dependency.

+There is also a known issue with ```sys:1: ResourceWarning: unclosed <ssl.SSLSocket fd=8, family=AddressFamily.AF_INET, type=2049, proto=6, laddr=('172.31.88.137', 53348), raddr=('34.202.153.183', 443)>``` appearing in the development terminal whilst viewing the user profile page.
+This is most likely caused by Stripe and is under investigation.

 During manual user testing there was a bug with the search button on the index page not being disabled - it is better UX to disable the button until a user enters a search term.